-Two hormones are secreted from the thyroid gland.
+Two hormones are secreted by the thyroid gland.
 One is the Thyroxin (T4) and the other is Triiodothyronine (T3).

 This is the condition marked by enlarging in the thyroid gland mainly due to insufficient iodine in the diet.
 Whereas exophthalmos goiter is the severe condition characterized by enlarging eyelid, neck, etc. due to false immune response.

 The removal of the thyroid gland is often known as the thyroidectomy.
-There is the need of constant medication after the removal.
+There is the need for constant medication after the removal.

 Why it is Important